CryShana/CryMatch/README.md

 Here is a graph for matching 5v5 and 1v1 tickets using my PC with 16 cores:

  <img src="https://cryshana.me/f/bRVKRYyIBsC5.png" style="max-width: 100%;max-width:700px;"></img>

+## Testing
+The `CryMatchTests` project contains all relevant tests for the system.
+It's a bit rough but it tests all it needs to.

+In order to run the tests you will need to set up an accessible Redis instance on `localhost`.
+On Windows I used the Linux Subsystem to set up Redis.
+Should be set up without any password on default port.

+The tests will automatically try to connect to `localhost` with default Redis port as is defined in `StateFixture.cs` file.
+If you have your Redis instance elsewhere, you can always adjust the Redis connection string in this file.

+## Possible features/improvements (TODO)
+These are possible features/improvements that I may or may not do in the future:

+- **Dynamic ticket gather time** (HIGH PRIORITY) that adjusts based on traffic.
+This should make the system react better to low traffic scenarios which are common with smaller games and lengthen the gathering time to gather more quality tickets.
+- **Improve cleaner of submitted set** (MEDIUM PRIORITY).
+At the moment the submitted set can contain orphan tickets in cases when state is modified externally or system is reset, etc...
+We want to ensure proper state at all times.
+- **Overhaul of expiry system** (MEDIUM PRIORITY).
+In-memory state currently uses tasks for expiring entries which may be wasting system resources when system is really busy and a lot of tasks are spawned.
+Could instead handle this differently, more similar to how Redis handles it - by setting an expiry date and just checking it lazily and at an interval.
+Because there can be a large number of keys, only a portion of them is checked randomly and depending on how many of them were expired, this is repeated.
+- **Web Interface** (MEDIUM PRIORITY) for easy overview of system status and possibly real-time configuration changing
+- **Adding more extensible functionality via native libraries** (MEDIUM PRIORITY).
+Right now the native library extensebility is quite limited.
+It has the main stuff but more functionality would be wanted, which would offer more flexibility without having to touch the source code itself.
+- **Option for multiple matching functions to handle the same ticket pool** (LOW PRIORITY).
+This behaviour is similar to how OpenMatch works.
+The problem with this approach is that there will be synchronization issues and many duplicates that have to be removed.
+OpenMatch uses Evaluator for this.
+But while it sounds great, it will actually slow down the matching process significantly for smaller ticket pools + it is overkill for even large ticket pools.
+This would be useful for  niche use cases where people are expecting to match more than 100 000 tickets at once at a reasonable time. (to my knowledge no game on the market needs to match this many people in the same ticket pool)
+- **Option to minimize affinity differences across matches** (LOW PRIORITY).
+At the moment tickets are matched in receiving order.
+In case we have 4 tickets with skill ratings of 500,1000,1000,2000 -- they are matched like so: (1000,1000) and (500,2000) based on processing order - when it would be more optimal to do (500,1000) and (1000,2000) to minimize skill differences.
+So instead of 1 good and 1 bad matchup, we could have 2 okayish matchups instead.
+This depends on your preferences and sometimes it is not desired.
+Also this can be mitigated by using a HARD LIMIT on affinities.
+ALSO this problem is minimal for larger number of tickets and only noticable with really small amount of matches.
+This is why it's low priority.
+- **General improvements of ticket handling** (LOW PRIORITY).
+I don't know if this is necessary at this point, but I feel like I can further make ticket handling more efficient without compromising system integrity.
+This is more or less an ongoing process

+- **MORE TESTS for system failures!!!** Currently I do not test system failures enough, such as:
+    - Redis failing at different stages of processing
+    - matchmaker failing at different stages of processing